 Flooding My Gut with Probiotics & An Opportunity for You

 Now that I’ve seen that I am tolerating these fermented food probiotics, I am going to order those 4 bottles (not a boatload, but a small bucket’s-worth) and start “pounding the heck” out of my bad bacteria with a flood of the good guys.

 And I have more planned in the way of fermenting.

 I am starting some home ferments and will be doing more.
 And I will be sharing with you as I learn.

-Czerral is the maker of InLiven and Fast Tract, two food-based probiotics from Miessence, a company that I have been learning more about for awhile now (InLiven is the superfood probiotic and Fast Tract is their liquid “Big Guns” that I am going to be flooding my gut with.
+Czerral was the maker of InLiven and Fast Tract, two food-based probiotics from Miessence, a company that I have been learning more about for awhile now (InLiven is the superfood probiotic and Fast Tract is their liquid “Big Guns” that I am going to be flooding my gut with.
 Look out, bad guys, here it comes!)

-I will be interviewing Czerral about
+I interviewed Czerral about

 - what probiotics are

 - when to take them (time of day/with food or without)